Breast Cancer and Bone Loss

 The choice of treatment is based on the type of breast cancer and other factors.
 Surgery is used to remove cancerous tissue in the breast or in other parts of the body.
 Sometimes one or both ovaries are removed to eliminate the main source of estrogen.
 Radiation and chemotherapy drugs can destroy cancer cells or stop their growth.
 Hormonal therapy stops the growth of ER-positive breast cancer cells by stopping the production of hormones or blocking their action.
 Medicines used for hormonal therapy include:

-- AIs (aromatase inhibitors), such as anastrozole, exemestane, and letrozole
+- AIs (aromatase inhibitors), such as anastrozole, exemestane, and letrozole, which prevent estradiol from being made.

-- LHRH (luteinizing hormone-releasing hormone) analogs, such as goserelin and leuprolide
+- LHRH (luteinizing hormone-releasing hormone) analogs, such as goserelin and leuprolide, which induce a medical menopause.

-- SERMs (selective estrogen receptor modulators), such as tamoxifen
+- SERMs (selective estrogen receptor modulators), such as tamoxifen, which block estradiol action

 For many people, these anti-estrogen hormonal therapies speed up bone loss.
-However, for postmenopausal women, SERM therapy helps strengthen bones and lowers the risk of fracture.
+However, for postmenopausal women, Al therapy is very useful for treating ER-positive breast cancer, but can be especially damaging to bones.

 Why worry about bone loss?

 Bone loss can lead to fragile bones, a condition called osteoporosis.
 When someone has osteoporosis, the risk of bone fractures goes up.
+Hormonal therapy for breast cancer can lead to high rates of fracture - up to 10 to 20 percent after 5 years of use, especially in post-menopausal women.
 Broken bones can lead to pain and disability.
 For example, many older people who break a hip lose their ability to function independently.

-An X-ray scan called the bone mineral density test (also called DXA or DEXA) checks the strength of bones.
+An X-ray scan (bone mineral density test) checks the strength of bones by assessing bone mineral density.
 The test can show early bone loss before the more serious condition of osteoporosis develops.

 What can breast cancer survivors do to prevent bone loss?

 The choice of treatments for bone loss is based on whether a patient is at risk for fractures.
-Aside from cancer treatment, other factors that increase risk include a personal or family history of bone fractures after age 50, being thin, smoking, having four or more alcoholic drinks a day, certain diseases such as rheumatoid arthritis, and a low bone mineral density.
+Aside from cancer treatment, other factors that increase risk include a personal or family history of bone fractures after age 65, being thin, smoking, having four or more alcoholic drinks a day, certain diseases such as rheumatoid arthritis, taking corticosteroids for more than 6 months, and a low bone mineral density.

 Doctors recommend the following steps to prevent bone loss and avoid fractures.

 Take medicines as needed.
 Osteoporosis can’t be cured.
 But some medicines can prevent or treat osteoporosis.
 One class of medications, called bisphosphonates, can be taken as a pill every week or month or can be given intravenously (through a vein) in a doctor’s office or hospital as seldom as once a year.
-This type of medicine keeps bones strong by helping them retain calcium.
+These medicines keep bones strong by preventing bone breakdown and helping them retain calcium.
+New studies also suggest that these medications may help prevent cancer spread (metastases) in women with a high risk of recurrence, especially in post-menopausal women.

 Get enough calcium and vitamin D. You should get 1,000 to 1,500 mg of calcium and 1,000 to 2,000 IU of vitamin D each day.Good sources of calcium include milk, yogurt, cheese, collard greens, and foods with added calcium.
 Vitamin D, which helps the body absorb calcium, is made in the skin when people spend time in the sun.
 It’s also found in salmon, shrimp, and milk with added vitamin D. In addition to choosing foods with calcium and vitamin D, many people need dietary supplements to get enough of these nutrients.